vistormu/xpeto/README.md

 ## overview

-_xpeto_ aims to be a code-first game engine, taking advantage of Go's simplicity and performance

-the engine is built around [ebitengine](https://ebitengine.org/), a lightweight 2D game library for Go, and takes inspiration from the [bevy](https://bevyengine.org/) game engine
+_xpeto_ is a simple 2D game engine written in Go, built on top of the [ebitengine](https://ebitengine.org/) library and inspired by the [bevy](https://bevyengine.org/) game engine.

+it is designed to be a simple code-first game engine, with the following features:

+- entity-component-system (ECS) architecture
+- consistent API
+- extensible by design with plugins

 ## installation